sharsulkar/AWS_Certification_Notes/content/markdown/dyanamodb.md

     * when enabled, it keeps a record of all changes to the table over a 35 day rolling window
     * data can be restored to any point in time with 1 sec granularity

 * WCU and RCU capacity calculations
  1. calculate capacity unit per item round(item_size/X) where X=1KB for write operation, X=4KB for read operation
  2. multiply by average read/write operations **per second**
  *for RCU, the above calculation assumes trongly consistent reads, eventual consistent read operations require half the RCU calculated in step 2*

+* Database triggers - event based database architecture
+ * Item changes generate stream events -> event contains what changed -> action is taken using lambda
+ * used in reporting and analytics, aggregation, messaging, notifications
+ * **Streams**
+ * time ordered list of item changes in a table - insert, updates and deletes
+ * over a 24 hour rolling window
+ * need to be enabled on a per table basis
+ * streams can be configured with 4 view types, decides what information is recorded in the stream
+  1. KEYS_ONLY - stream will only record primary key of changed items
+  2. NEW_IMAGE - records the entire item as it was after the change
+  3. OLD_IMAGE - records the entire item as it was before the change
+  4. NEW_AND_OLD_IMAGE - records the entire item as it was before and after the change
+ *